MichalPokojny/MyProject1/README.md

 - Banner photo with fade-in effect on the main page.

 **The gallery section**
-- The gallery section shows 3 different sections of images where the user can interact with them with a zoom-in effect when hovering on a desktop or clicking on the smaller devices.
+- The gallery section shows 3 different sections of images where the user can interact with them by zooming in and out.
+If using a desktop the user can hover over the images and if using smaller devices tapping on the images gives the same effect.

 ![Gallery section](docs/gallery.png)